10 best practices for your HR project management

 6. Use Gantt charts to visualize planning

-Once the project has been officially launched, the project manager must draw up a detailed schedule.
-Gantt charts are a great ally in this task.
-They provide a clear representation of all scheduled project stages and their deadlines.
+Once the project has been launched, the project manager must draw up a detailed schedule.
+Gantt charts are an invaluable ally in this task.
+They provide a clear representation of all project stages and their deadlines, visualize the duration of each activity, identify available time margins and visually monitor progress.

 gantt-chart-1